getsentry/craft/README.md

    since the last version.
 It uses `.github/release.yml` configuration to categorize PRs by labels or commit title patterns.
-PRs are matched to categories based on their labels first; if no label matches, the commit/PR title is checked against `commit_log_patterns`.
+PRs are matched to categories based on their labels first; if no label matches, the commit/PR title is checked against `commit_patterns`.
 Any PRs that don't match a category are listed under the "Other" section.
 The system supports custom categories, exclusions (both global and per-category), and wildcard matching.
    Check out [GitHub's release notes documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes#configuration-options)